Our Services

 While symptoms vary, many people with Ehlers-Danlos syndrome experience:

-If you're experiencing ongoing discomfort throughout your body and want to understand what could be causing it, a free Whole body pain symptom checker can help you identify possible conditions and prepare for a more informed conversation with your healthcare provider.
+If you're experiencing ongoing discomfort throughout your body and want to understand what could be causing it, Ubie's free AI symptom checker can help you identify possible conditions in just a few minutes and prepare for a more informed conversation with your healthcare provider.

 Pain in Ehlers-Danlos syndrome is not "just in your head."
 It has real biological causes: